pengzhi1998/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-&emsp;&emsp;Hi there, thank you for visiting my webpage!<br>
+Hi there, thank you for visiting my webpage!<br>
-&emsp;&emsp;I'm Pengzhi, a senior undergraduate from UESTC.
-As a student who is majoring in computer science as well as electronic engineering, I'm also fond of handcrafting, swimming, photography, biking, diving and movies.<br>
+I'm Pengzhi, a senior undergraduate from UESTC.
+As a student who is majoring in computer science as well as electronic engineering, I'd like to devote myself one day to the scientific research or industry on robotics and deep reinforcement learning.<br>
+I'm also fond of handcrafting, swimming, photography, biking, diving and movies.<br>